Israel-Anaba/Embed_ML_Model_Web_App/README.md

 ## Acknowledgement 🥇

-I would like to express my gratitude to the Azubi Africa Data Analyst Program for their support and for offering valuable projects as part of this program.
+I would like to express my gratitude to the [Azubi Africa Data Analyst Program](https://www.azubiafrica.org/data-analytics) for their support and for offering valuable projects as part of this program.
+Not forgeting my scrum masters on this project [Rachel Appiah-Kubi](https://www.linkedin.com/in/racheal-appiah-kubi/) & [Emmanuel Koupoh](https://github.com/eaedk)

 ## 📧 Contact

-For questions or feedback, please contact [Your Name](mailto:your.email@example.com).
+For questions or feedback, please contact [Israel Anaba Ayamga](officicalanaba@gmail.com).